Pierrefonds—Dollard

 Pierrefonds—Dollard (/fr/) is a federal electoral district in Quebec, Canada, which has been represented in the House of Commons since 1988.
 Its population was 108,587 at the 2016 Canadian census.

 This riding occupies the northwest part of the Island of Montreal on the Lac des Deux-Montagnes and Rivière des Prairies.
 It contains the cities of Dollard-des-Ormeaux, Pierrefonds, Roxboro and L'Île-Bizard.

 Manufacturing is the main industry, followed by retail trade.
-Over 17% of the population has a university degree, while just over 4% has less than a Grade 9 education.
+Approximately 17% of the population has a university degree, while just over 4% has less than a Grade 9 education.
 The average family income is $75,497 with an unemployment rate of 6.5%.
-According to the 2001 Canadian census, 37% of the population lists English as their mother tongue, while French is the first language for 32%.
+According to the 2001 Canadian census, 37% of the population lists English as their mother tongue, while French is the mother tongue for 32% of the population, The district is home to a significant number of Italians, Chinese, and South Asians.
 The total immigrant population is almost 30%.

 Since 2019 its member of Parliament (MP) has been Sameer Zuberi of the Liberal Party.